phantware/payment-app/README.md

 This will enable user to pay money online..........
 Together we can make the world better,
-App that take cares of online transactions.
+App that take cares of online transactions....